ga-wdi-lessons/react_todo_walkthrough/readme.md

 ### PAUSE!

 Everything up to this point, is most of what you need to know about using react for a website NOT using a back end.
-Just add css through index.css and you're good to go!
+[Just add css through index.css and you're good to go!](https://gist.github.com/superbuggy/29693beaa19cbc2a9171aba4f373dc32)

-### Fetching Data
+### Fetching Data (0:30 / 2:00)

 React actually isn't as full featured as say AngularJS or BackboneJS.
 It relies on third party libraries to fetch data.
 Today, we'll be using a library called [Axios](https://github.com/mzabriskie/axios), a promise based HTTP client for the browser and node.
 Let's install the module now and also create the folder/file that will contain our database logic: